Easy Zucchini with Feta

 Reheat: Reheat in the oven, covered, or in the microwave.
 You can also enjoy this cold or at room temperature.

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-Zucchini with Feta and Vinegar
+Easy Zucchini with Feta

 Servings 6